davenkin/andy-springboot-sample/ADRs/011_api_documentation.md

 ## Context

-API documentation is important for API consumers, such as frontend applications or external integration parties.
+API documentation is important for API consumers such as frontend applications or external integration parties.

 ## Decision

-We use [springdoc](https://springdoc.org/) for API documentation, which generates API documentation from source code.
+We use [springdoc](https://springdoc.org/) for API documentation, which automatically generates API documentation from source code.

 ## Implementation